Tundeshield/Timer-Test/src/assets/README.md

 #### Run the app

-To run the app, kindly type `npm run start`.
+To run the app, kindly install install live server on your VS code, then right click on the html page and select `Open with Live Server` option.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>